Starmer hits out at ‘ridiculous’ Tory criticism over Friday night schedule

 Sir Keir Starmer insisted he would work on Friday nights if necessary as he dismissed “laughably ridiculous” criticism of his desire to spend time with his family.

-The Labour leader, whose wife is Jewish, has come under fire from senior Tories after saying he wanted to avoid work after 6pm on a Friday – although he acknowledged that would not always be possible.
+The Labour leader, whose wife is Jewish, has come under fire from senior Tories after saying he wants to avoid work after 6pm on a Friday – although he acknowledged that is not always possible.

-The Tories said that Sir Keir’s stance would make him a “part-time” prime minister while Cabinet ministers mocked him, suggesting he would refuse to go to work if there was an international crisis on a Friday evening.
+The Tories said Sir Keir’s stance would make him a “part-time” prime minister, while Cabinet ministers mocked him, suggesting he would refuse to go to work if there was an international crisis on a Friday evening.

 Prime Minister Rishi Sunak said “there’s always work to do” and that “entails sacrifice”.